hurwitzlab/planet-microbe-datapackages/HOT_Delong_metatranscriptomes/README.md

 -the longitude values for the first four samples were changed from (positive) 158 to -158

+-the fields env_biome, env_feature, env_material and their associated purls where created

 ## samples_paper
 Papers reporting the results obtained for these samples were parsed for additional information.
 Importantly, filtration cutoff sizes were retrieved from the method of these papers.